cyproxio/mcp-for-security/readme.md

 **About Cyprox — The Future of AI-Driven Cybersecurity** <br/></br>

-**Cyprox** is pioneering the future of cybersecurity by combining artificial intelligence and machine learning to empower organizations with next-level threat detection and automated response.
+**Cyprox** is pioneering the future of cybersecurity by combining artificial intelligence and security tools to empower organizations with next-level threat detection and automated response.

 > *"The Future of Cybersecurity Humans and AI, Working Together..."*

-### Why Cyprox?
+### Cyprox

-- 🚀 **Innovative AI Solutions:** Advanced models tailored for real-time cybersecurity.
+- 🚀 **AI Driven Solutions:** Cybersecurity solutions using Agentic-AI systems with an AI-driven approach
 - 🌐 **Community-Driven:** Open-source projects fostering collaboration and rapid evolution.
 - ⚡ **Speed & Precision:** Automated threat detection that reduces human latency.
 - 🔒 **Secure & Transparent:** Trustworthy platform built with open standards.